apache/paimon/docs/content/migration/iceberg-compatibility.md

 AWS Athena may use old manifest reader to read Iceberg manifest by names, we should let Paimon producing legacy Iceberg manifest list file, you can enable: `'metadata.iceberg.manifest-legacy-version'`.

+## DuckDB

+Duckdb may rely on files placed in the `root/data` directory, while Paimon is usually placed directly in the `root` directory, so you can configure this parameter for the table to achieve compatibility:
+`'data-file.path-directory' = 'data'`.

 ## Trino Iceberg

 In this example, we use Trino Iceberg connector to access Paimon table through Iceberg Hive catalog.